 For many years, until the end of the 2013–2014 season, Williams also served as the assistant conductor of the Symphony.

 Williams was conductor of the LAS pit orchestra that performed at many of the semiannual shows presented by the Valley Dance Theatre, especially at its yearly multiple performances of The Nutcracker.
 Now the Valley Dance Theatre’s own pit orchestra has taken over: Its debut was at the “Spring Rep” shows in 2014.
 Who was the conductor?
 Yes, of course: Bob Williams!

-Williams is now retired from 22 years of public school music teaching and a second career in metallography with General Electric at Vallecitos.
+Williams is now retired from 22 years of public school music teaching and a second (18-year) career in nuclear materials study with General Electric at Vallecitos.

 As of February 2019, the H. Robert Williams Horn Scholarship at the Eastman School of Music is fully endowed in perpetuity.

 © Livermore-Amador Symphony Association